LeanderBB/you-have-mail/README.md

 * [Proton Mail](https://mail.proton.me) - This backend only reports new messages in the INBOX mailbox

-## Known Issues
-* If you have U2F/FIDO2 Security key in v0.8.0 or lower, you may encounter a network error after inputing password [#19](https://github.com/LeanderBB/you-have-mail/issues/19)

 ## Structure

 This repository is split into the following projects:

-* [you-have-mail-common](you-have-mail-common): Shared code for the project
 * [you-have-mail-mobile](you-have-mail-mobile): Shared code for mobile bindings
 * [you-have-mail-android](you-have-mail-android): Android Application